 - The school complies with current safe practice guidance and safer working practices to ensure that pupils are safe. - The school has this Safeguarding Child Protection Policy in place in accordance with Local Authority guidance and locally agreed inter-agency procedures, and the policy is made available to parents on request, displayed on our website and available for staff in the school's handbook and in the staffroom.
-We also use other guidance to inform us. - The school operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; and that any panel involved in the recruitment of staff has at least one member who has undertaken the LA or equivalent Safer Recruitment Training. - The school has procedures for dealing with allegations of abuse against staff and volunteers, which comply with guidance from the Local Authority and locally agreed interagency procedures.
+We also use other guidance to inform us. - The school operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; and that any panel involved in the recruitment of staff has at least one member who has undertaken the LA or equivalent Safer Recruitment Training. - The school has procedures for dealing with allegations of abuse against staff and volunteers, which comply with guidance from the Local Authority and locally agreed interagency procedures. - A nominated Governor responsible for Safeguarding (Mrs H Cornock) will ensure that the school adhere to the policy and support the DSL when necessary. - Mrs Milford and Miss Peart are designated CiC (Children in Care) lead/ LAC (Looked after children) lead.

-- A nominated Governor responsible for Safeguarding (Mrs H Cornock) will ensure that the school adhere to the policy and support the DSL when necessary. - Mrs D Milford and Miss Peart are designated CiC (Children in Care) lead. - The Headteacher of the school is designated as the DSL for child protection issues, providing advice and support to other staff, liaising with the Local Authority and working with other agencies.
-The DDSL is a member of the SLT. - The school will review annually the workload for the DSL by requesting a report detailing related child protection work undertaken. - Staff, including the Head Teacher, undertake appropriate child protection training which is updated regularly in line with GSCB guidance. - They remedy, without delay, any deficiencies or weaknesses regarding child protection arrangements. - They will refer to the Early Help document (Appendix 5) if deemed necessary or suitable. - The Chair of Governors is nominated to be responsible for liaising with the LA and /or partner agencies in the event of allegations of abuse being made against the Head Teacher - The school review their policies and procedures annually and provide information to the LA about them and about how the above duties have been discharged through the annual Safeguard Audit. - Staff will be vigilant of the vulnerable children and pay particular attention to vulnerable children who may not be able to communicate easily or express their needs (Speech and Language difficulties, SEND, Physical). - Report to the Local Authority any child absence of more than 10 days.
-Reasonable attempts will be made on the first day to contact families to see why the child is not at school. - If a child is known to social care, the Social Worker will be contacted. - Pupils have the opportunity to speak to an adult if they are worried or concerned about keeping safe. - Pupils can tell an adult if they are being abused by an adult or by a peer or a peer is making them feel unhappy or unsafe.
+- The Headteacher of the school is designated as the DSL for child protection issues, providing advice and support to other staff, liaising with the Local Authority and working with other agencies.
+The DDSL (Mrs Marshall) is a member of the SLT and Mrs Charles (FSW) is also a Governor. - As a school we promote the principles and aims of the Gloucestershire Encompass Model and support the Key Adults in our school to fulfil the requirements of the Gloucestershire Encompass Protocol. - We recognise the sensitive nature of the information that may be provided and will ensure that this is retained in accordance with the principles of data protection. - The school will review annually the workload for the DSL by requesting a report detailing related child protection work undertaken. - Staff, including the Head Teacher, undertake appropriate child protection training which is updated regularly in line with GSCB guidance. - They remedy, without delay, any deficiencies or weaknesses regarding child protection arrangements. - They will refer to the Early Help document (Appendix 5) if deemed necessary or suitable. - The Chair of Governors is nominated to be responsible for liaising with the LA and /or partner agencies in the event of allegations of abuse being made against the Head Teacher - The school review their policies and procedures annually and provide information to the LA about them and about how the above duties have been discharged through the annual Safeguard Audit. - Staff will be vigilant of the vulnerable children and pay particular attention to vulnerable children who may not be able to communicate easily or express their needs (Speech and Language difficulties, SEND, Physical). - Report to the Local Authority any child absence of more than 10 days.
+Reasonable attempts will be made on the first day to contact families to see why the child is not at school.
+If a child is known to social care, the Social Worker will be contacted. - Pupils have the opportunity to speak to an adult if they are worried or concerned about keeping safe or can put concerns in the worry box for the FSW to read. - Pupils can tell an adult if they are being abused by an adult or by a peer or a peer is making them feel unhappy or unsafe.